FluSysBio/WTD_SARS-CoV-2_Transmission/README.md

 ## Dataset
 ### WTD data collected in this study
 From November 4, 2021 to April 4, 2022, a total of 9,091 WTD nasal swab samples were collected from 27 participating states either by hunter- or agency-harvest.
 None of the animals sampled exhibited clinical signs of SARS-CoV-2 infection.
-Over 95% of the WTD population resides in the Northeast, Midwest, and Southeastern United States, represented by the 27 states from which the samples were collected46.
-These regions are also where much of the 6 million WTD are harvested annually by hunters47.
+Over 95% of the WTD population resides in the Northeast, Midwest, and Southeastern United States, represented by the 27 states from which the samples were collected.
+These regions are also where much of the 6 million WTD are harvested annually by hunters.
 In the vast majority of cases, a paired blood sample was collected onto a Nobuto filter strip for serological analysis.

 ### Public dataset
 All available SARS-CoV-2 genomic sequences (n = 11,778,398 by 2022/07/09) from humans were downloaded from GISAID, and additional genomes (n = 1,020,486 by 2022/04/07) were curated from GenBank.
 From these sequences, human SARS-CoV sequences were selected from the 23 states where we sampled the WTD sequences.
 After removing redundant entries and selecting the complete and high coverage sequences, a total of 717,717 SARS-CoV-2 genomic sequences were obtained for this study.
 In addition, on December 5, 2022, we downloaded a total of 332 WTD SARS-CoV-2 genomes from GISAID.

 ## Dependencies
 ### Python Dependencies
 Data processing code is developed and tested under Python 3.8.x.
 The main dependent packages and their versions are as follows.
     pandas==1.2.4
     biopython==1.79
     ete3==3.1.2